 - The possession, consumption (without a legal prescription), sale and/or distribution of controlled and illegal substances (consistent with federal, state or local laws) is strictly prohibited.
 The possession or use of prescription drugs without a valid medical prescription and use of substances for purposes or in manners not as directed is prohibited.

 - Possession, consumption, sale and/or distribution of synthetic cannabinoids, such as Spice (also known as K2), is prohibited.

 - Possession, consumption, sale and and/or distribution of synthetic stimulants, such as "bath salts" (also known as Cloud 9, White Dove, Hurricane Charlie, White Lightning) is prohibited.
 Normal bathing salts are permitted.

 - Students may not use or possess drug paraphernalia, including but not limited to hookahs and other smoking devices, weights, scales, and rolling papers.

-- Students may not be in the presence of or contribute to the possession, sale or use of prohibited, controlled or illegal substances, to include the sharing of illegal substances or prescription medications.
+- Students may not be in the presence of the possession, sale or use of prohibited, controlled or illegal substances, to include prescription medications.

 - Misbehaving or causing disruption as a result of drug use on or in university property, or at functions sponsored by the University or by a recognized university organization is prohibited.